Kemar101/HT16K33/README.md

 # Time Commitment
 The time it would take to recreate this project will vary.
 Ordering the parts can take days if not weeks.
 Also finding a store to a buy and cut the acrylic for you along with a store to make the pcb board.
-Considering you have all the parts needed along with your arylic case cut and pcb board, this project can be made over a weekend.
+Considering you have all the parts needed along with your acrylic case cut and pcb board, this project can be made over a weekend.

 # Mechanical Assembly
 <img src="https://raw.githubusercontent.com/Kemar101/HT16K33/master/fullc.jpg" width="300" />

-Attach [here](https://github.com/Kemar101/HT16K33/blob/master/kemar2.cdr) is a link to the CoralDraw file for the box
+Attach [here](https://github.com/Kemar101/HT16K33/blob/master/kemar2.cdr) is a link to the CorelDraw file for the case After obtaining the corel file and finding a company to lazer cut assemblying the case is simple.
+The case on it own snaps into place and can be disassemble and reassemble eazy.
+The raspberry pi can sit in the case or can be screwed down at the bottom.